Check it or chuck it: What can you take in a carry-on bag on domestic flights in Australia?

 Can you take food on domestic flights in Australia?

-Good news for food enthusiasts!
-You are welcome to bring food on domestic flights in Australia.
+Good news for foodies!
+You are welcome to bring some food on domestic flights in Australia.
 Snacks, sandwiches, or even a meal can be packed in your carry-on luggage.
 However, some state regulations may impose restrictions on fresh produce, meats, and dairy products when flying across state lines.

 For example: